LovreB/tech-bootcamp-ws/app/backend/tutorial/README.md

 # 3. Searching for movie titles
 We want to be able to search for movie titles in the frontend and display the search results.
+First, make sure your server is still running, and go to `http://localhost:3000` in your browser.
+There you will see a search field where you can search for movies.
+Try searching for a movie title, and you will see that the search results are empty.
+This is because we have not yet implemented the search functionality in the backend.
+Let's go!
+// TODO: Add image of search field not working in frontend

 ## 3.1 What is a RESTful search endpoint
 A RESTful search endpoint is designed to allow clients to search or filter resources based on query parameters, typically using the `GET` HTTP method.
 Our resource in this case, is movies, and we want to search using partial